 These drugs will bind to GABA receptors in the brain and increase the efficiency of the neurochemical leading to increased effects.
 Luminal is different because it also acts in another way to decrease excitability by releasing more GABA.
 The result?
 The body experiences an overwhelming sense of relaxation due to the overstimulation of GABA in the body.
 This is also known as the high.

-Luminal was taken out of the rotation in the 1960s because of the high probability of substance abuse that relates to barbiturates as a whole.
-Benzodiazepines were meant to offer the same medical properties with lesser risks.
+Luminal was taken out of the mainstream in the 1960s because of the high probability of substance abuse that relates to barbiturates as a whole.
+Benzodiazepines were meant to offer the same medical properties with reduced risk.

-There are side effects attributed to Luminal that include muscle twitching, dizziness, ataxia, confusion, and hyperactivity.
+Side effects attributed to Luminal include muscle twitching, dizziness, ataxia, confusion, and hyperactivity.
 The drug poses more dangers to older adults.
-Medical professionals haven’t determined a link, however, but the senior population is more prone to falls and accidents, and the strong effects that result in loss of balance can exaggerate this.
+Although medical professionals haven’t determined a link, the senior population is more prone to falls and accidents, and the strong effects that result in loss of balance can exaggerate this.

 Addiction is a chronic disease, and addiction to Luminal can be very dangerous.
 In the early stages of addiction, it is difficult to pinpoint the behaviors of someone that does not show all the signs.
 Drugs like Luminal do offer some outward signs to look for.
 Early detection is the key to saving lives.
 If you or a loved one has been prescribed Luminal or use it recreationally, there are signs to be aware of to ensure you have not become addicted.